The formation of CDM haloes I: Collapse thresholds and the ellipsoidal collapse model: Introduction

-In standard models for the growth of large scale structure, such as the $\Lambda$-cold dark matter (CDM) model, dark matter haloes form hierarchically from low-amplitude Gaussian density fluctuations seeded during inflation.
-Galaxy formation is assumed to take place as gas cools and condenses in the centers of these haloes which subsequently ``light-up'' the underlying large scale matter distribution \citep[e.g.,][]{White1978}.
-Although the hydrodynamical processes inherent to the formation of galaxies are difficult to model reliably, they are largely irrelevant to the over-all formation and clustering of the dark matter haloes.
-A first step towards understanding the statistics of the galaxy distribution is thus a detailed understanding of the spatial distribution and clustering of their haloes.

-Since CDM haloes are highly non-linear objects much of our understanding of their properties has come from direct N-body simulations of their formation.
-Although useful, these simulations are often difficult to interpret and our understanding of the structure formation process can be significantly enhanced by augmenting them with simple physical models for the collapse and virialization of dark matter haloes.
+In the standard model for the growth of large-scale structure, cold dark matter (CDM) haloes form hierarchically from low-amplitude Gaussian density fluctuations seeded during inflation.
+As the Universe expands, sufficiently over-dense regions eventually break away from the Hubble flow, recollapse and form virialized objects.
+Due to their highly non-linear nature, these objects are best studied using direct $N$-body simulation, and dedicated numerical work has revolutionized our understanding of the most fundamental aspects of their formation, evolution and structure.
+Never the less, simulations are often difficult to interpret and insight into the rudimentary principles of structure formation can be significantly enhanced by supplementing them with simple physical models for the collapse and virialization of dark matter (DM) haloes.

-One successful analytic approach to modeling structure formation has become known as the Extended Press-Schechter formalism \citep[see, e.g.,][]{PS1974,Bond1991}.
-Here one identifies collapsed objects at a given time with regions of the linear density field {\em expected} to collapse based on some dynamical model, such as the spherical \citep{Gunn1972} or ellipsoidal collapse model \cite[e.g.,][]{Zeldovich1970,Icke1973,WhiteSilk1979,Hoffman1986,Lemson1993, Bertschinger1994,Bond1996}.
-Although \citet{PS1974} originally used this model to calculate the abundance of collapsed objects as a function of mass and redshift, it can be extended to compute a variety of hierarchical clustering statistics, such as halo merger histories \citep[e.g.,][]{Lacey1993, ShethLemson1999a,vandenBosch2002}, and spatial correlations \citep{MoWhite1996,Mo1997,Catelan1998, ShethLemson1999b}.
-A related approach, the peaks formalism, relates the abundance of bound objects to the abundance of local density maxima above some threshold in the smoothed linear density field \citep{Peacock1985,Bardeen1986,LudlowPorciani2010}.
+One successful analytic approach to modelling structure formation, known as the Extended Press-Schechter formalism \citep[e.g.,][hereafter EPS]{PS1974,Bond1991}, relates the (Eulerian) statistics of DM haloes to the properties of the Lagrangian density field from which they emerge.
+Although \cite{PS1974} originally used this model to calculate the mass function of collapsed objects at different redshifts, it has since been extended and used to compute a variety of hierarchical clustering statistics, such as halo merger histories \citep[e.g.,][]{KauffmannWhite1993,Lacey1993,ShethLemson1999a,vandenBosch2002}, and spatial correlations \citep{MoWhite1996,Mo1997,Catelan1998,Porciani1998,ShethLemson1999b}.

-A fundamental aspect of both the Extended Press-Schechter approach and the peaks formalism is the need to identify which regions of the linear density field are expected to collapse to form bound objects.
-Here one typically gains insight from dynamical models that can provide physically-motivated thresholds for the linearly extrapolated density that is required for collapse to occur.